rbisdorff/Digraph3/docSphinx/tutorial.rst

    >>> len(sl.maximalRankings)
     7

-We notice in :numref:`SlaterRanking` Line 6 that the first *Slater* ranking is a rather good fit (+0.676), slightly better apparently than the *NetFlows* ranking result (+638).
-However, there are aparently 7 such potentially optimal *Slater* rankings (see :numref:`SlaterRanking` Line 10).
+We notice in :numref:`SlaterRanking` Line 7 that the first *Slater* ranking is a rather good fit (+0.676), slightly better apparently than the *NetFlows* ranking result (+638).
+However, there are aparently 7 such potentially optimal *Slater* rankings (see :numref:`SlaterRanking` Line 11).
 The corresponding epistemic disjunction gives the following partial ordering.

 .. code-block:: pycon
-   :name: SlaterOrdersFusion
+   :name: SlaterRankingsFusion
    :caption: Computing the epistemic disjunction of optimal *Slater* rankings
    :linenos:

-   >>> slw = KemenyOrdersFusion(c,orderLimit=9)
+   >>> slw = RankingsFusion(sl,sl.maximalRankings)
    >>> slw.exportGraphViz(fileName='tutorialSlater')
     *---- exporting a dot file for GraphViz tools ---------* Exporting to tutorialSlater.dot